 Being lucky enough to know architectural history, means I don't have to go to Ravenna to have experiences of architecture that are just as profound.
 But it took more than academic knowledge for me to feel it.
 It took a realisation that buildings are garments that all of us, literally, wear.

 Now that I see them as parts of my wardrobe, the works of fine architecture I encounter in Newcastle, and elsewhere in Australia, add enormous value to the activities that take place within them.
-If I have a coffee in a restaurant in a building that once was an Italianate style bank, I'm in shoes as once worn by John Soane and the Medicis, with all their pretensions and power.
-A simple visit to the change rooms at my local pool is a moment of communion with my grandfather, his patriotism, eugenicist nonsense, and his generation's cult of sanitation and physical fitness.
+If I have a coffee in a restaurant in a building that was once an Italianate style bank, I'm in shoes as once worn by John Soane and the Medicis, with all their pretensions and power.
+A simple visit to the 1930s change rooms at my local pool is a moment of communion with my grandfather, his patriotism, eugenicist nonsense, and his generation's cult of sanitation and fitness.

 If you think my way of understanding architecture, as clothes, might add a dash of joy to the way you inhabit your city, subscribe to my newsletter, follow @Prideswim on Instagram, and invite your friends to enjoy architecture with you.